Degrees and Certifications:

 During my three years at the Stevens Center, I was advised by many that I should return to college and become a Special Education Teacher.
 That is what I ended up doing.
 I became an honors graduate from East Carolina University (which was the first "Teacher's School" in North Carolina).
 I have a bachelor's degree in Special Education grades K-12, a reading add-on for grades K-12, and I am certified to teach K-6 in the General Education Curriculum.
 My interests are in working with students who have special needs.
 I believe there is potential in every one of my students and will do my best to capture their attention, harness their interests and abilities, and help them to excel to their highest potential.

 More about me: I am married to another Harnett County teacher who works with students who have visual impairments.
-My wife is also blind, which gives her that special edge when working with students who also have difficulties with vision.
+My wife is blind, which gives her that special edge when working with students who also have difficulties with vision.
 In addition I have a son who is doing fantastically well and has been spotted by many in the past working at the Western Harnett PTO Thrift shop (raising money for our classroom).
-I also have a daughter who is beginning 2nd grade at Highland Elementary this year while participating in the dual-emersion setting.
+He also volunteers at the Food Bank and serves others in the community by assisting with grocery runs, doctor appointments, and yard work.
+I also have a daughter who is beginning 3nd grade at Highland Elementary this year while participating in the dual-emersion setting.
 In this setting, she is learning English and Spanish in the classroom from grades K-5.

 I am the kind of person that likes for people to realize their successes and not to put limitations on their abilities.
 Sometimes we have to try a little harder in life to get things right.
 Thankfully, we live in a forgiving world that affords opportunities for mistakes.
 That is also how I view our classroom learning environment.
 It is fine to learn through mistakes.
 That is something that we must all accept within ourselves so that we can grow into better and stronger people.